hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ```
 *How many of reads have a mapping quality of 30 or higher?*

-If we wanted to only work with high quality mapped reads, we could subset these alignments and write them to a new BAM file using the `b` flag:
+If we wanted to only work with high quality mapped reads, we could subset these alignments and write them to a new BAM file using the `-b` flag:

 ```
 $ samtools view -q 30 -b results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam Mov10_oe_1_Aligned_q30.bam